eikek/docspell/README.md

 them later using the search feature.
 But adding this manually to each document is a tedious task.
 What if most of it could be done automatically?

+It is provided as a REST server and a web application.

 ## How it works